TGChenZP/MAST30034-A2_GroupWork_Py/README.md

 Final Model
 - 25. `25_R_final_model.ipynb`

-### ** Weekly Checkpoints
+### ** Weekly Checkpoints **
-Here indicates which notebooks are used to fullfil each weekly checkpoint
+Here indicates which notebooks are used to fullfil each weekly checkpoint according to provided specification.

 - Sprint 1
 - -  `1_A_ETL_script.py`